LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 The life cycle of a sidechain can be split into 3 parts, corresponding to the 3 values of the account status property: ''registered'', ''active'', and ''terminated''.

 A sidechain registers on the mainchain with a [sidechain registration command][registration-LIP].
-This command creates the sidechain account on mainchain, with initial status set to ''registered''.
+This command creates the sidechain account on the mainchain, with initial status set to ''registered''.
 Thereafter, the mainchain account is created on a sidechain with a [mainchain registration command][registration-LIP], with initial status set to ''registered''.

 After a sidechain has been registered on the mainchain, it cannot receive any cross-chain message and does not need to follow the liveness rule, until the first sidechain CCU has been included in the mainchain.
-At this point, the status of the sidechain account on mainchain is updated to ''active'' and the liveness requirement is enforced.
+At this point, the status of the sidechain account on the mainchain is updated to ''active'' and the liveness requirement is enforced.

 If no CCU is received within 30 days, the [chain account is terminated](#terminateChain) and no more CCMs can be sent to or received from the sidechain.
 A sidechain account can also be terminated if the sidechain posts a CCU containing a CCM with an invalid schema or with an invalid sending chain ID.
 A message targeting a terminated chain is bounced on the mainchain instead of being forwarded.
 When this happens, a ''terminated sidechain'' message is emitted by the mainchain, targeting the original sending chain.
 When this message is processed, the chain is also terminated in the sending chain, blocking future messages.